What is an advisory relationship?

 • Investment recommendation: Specific advice from an investment institution on buying or selling certain financial products.

-• Duty of care: The obligation of an investment institution to protect investors' interests and provide honest advice.
+• Duty of care: The obligation of an investment institution to protect the interests of the investor and provide honest advice.

-• Fiduciary management: A form of asset management in which the investment institution assumes full responsibility over portfolio management from the investor, as opposed to the advisory relationship where the investor makes the decisions himself.
+• Fiduciary management: A form of asset management where the investment institution takes full responsibility for managing the portfolio on behalf of the investor, as opposed to an advisory relationship where the investor makes their own decisions.

-An advisory relationship allows investors to take advantage of expert advice while remaining in control of their investment decisions.
+An advisory relationship offers investors the opportunity to use expert advice while maintaining control over their investment decisions.
 It requires the investor to remain actively involved in the management of their portfolio.

 Version: